 Throughout my career I have had the great fortune of working with amazing mentors and creative partners.
-Jerry Mitchell, Diane Paulus, Karole Armitage, Jack Cummings, III, among others, have taken me under their wing and had a profound impact on my work.
-I am continuously grateful for the experience I have amassed as an assistant and love sharing what I have learned with the next generation.
+Jerry Mitchell, Diane Paulus, Karole Armitage, and Jack Cummings, III have taken me under their wing and had a profound impact on my work.
+I am continuously grateful for the experiences I have amassed and love sharing what I have learned with the next generation.
+I spent several years teaching at Marymount Manhattan College, and it was my great honor to serve as Program Director of Musical Theatre at Nazareth College where I re-launched the BFA Musical Theatre curriculum.

-Increasingly, I find myself drawn to shepherding new material.
-I was instrumental in the development of RIYT's The Outcast of Sherwood Forest, which won NETC's Moss Hart Award in 2015, and have had a hand in developing A Girl Named Bernie, Chaining Zero, Sing, Bibi, Sing!, and Polkadots: The Cool Kids Musical, to name a few.
-I am committed to this development work both on-campus, with Naz's Page to Stage Initiative, as well as off.
+I also love shepherding new work.
+I was instrumental in the development of RIYT's The Outcast of Sherwood Forest, which won NETC's Moss Hart Award in 2015, and have had a hand in developing The Hello Girls, Don't Call Me John, Chaining Zero, Sing, Bibi, Sing!, and Polkadots: The Cool Kids Musical.
+I am committed to this development work both on- and off-campus.
 Later this year, I am launching the premiere tour of Pete the Cat's Big Hollywood Adventure with TheatreWorks USA.

 I am continuously inspired by the magic that happens when I have a seed of an idea that a stage manager augments, a designer refines and an actor actualizes.